mpv-player/mpv/DOCS/man/input.rst

     ways.
 The property is unavailable if no video is active.

 ``focused``
     Whether the window has focus.
-Currently works only on X11 and Wayland.
+Currently works only on X11, Wayland and macOS.

 ``display-names``
     Names of the displays that the mpv window covers.
 On X11, these